xenophonsec/w3kollector/README.md

    --files                       Download all downloadable files --logpdfs, --lp               Log pdf urls
-   --meta, -m                    Scrape meta tags --search value, --srch value  Search html pages.
+   --meta, -m                    Scrape meta tags --search value, --find value  Search html pages.
 This can be plain text or html you are looking for.

 ```